ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/10-positives-about-being-older-3.md

 ## The older adult can be more active in the community

 When we speak of community, what do we think of?
 It often refers to the town we live in, our neighborhood, or perhaps our place of worship.
 Community refers actually to any gathering of individuals who share a common interest, goal or connections.
 What is central to its meaning is a sense of belonging.
-Belonging implies the individual's intent to attachment and commit to a particular group.
+Belonging implies the individual's intent to attach and commit to a particular group.

 When we are in the over-booked, hectic-paced, industrious mid-life years, "belonging" is associated with a time commitment, a luxury we cannot afford.
 The older adult, however, often has the advantage not only of time, but also of knowing that committing the resources of time, energy, and interest will most meaningfully match one's values at this stage of life.